roman-milk/roman-milk.github.io/susans-story.md

  THE END OF PART ONE

  Please send me your comments and suggestions, as I always love to hear from readers.
 I have re-written the story because I was not happy with the first version.
 You can email them to the address in my profile.
-Report_Story #1